IBM/docker-dojo/README.md

 172.17.0.2
 ```

 And it worked.
-Now we can stop and delete the container using the “docker rm” command and referencing the container ID returned from the “docker run” command:
+Now we can stop and delete the container using the “docker rm” command and reference the container ID returned from the “docker run” command:

 ```
 $ docker rm 4b08